vybeauregard/Yii2BookErrata/README.md

 We are continuing to build upon the CRM app we started on in Chapter 2.
 Most of the issues resolved in that stage of development should carry through to this chapter.

 ## [Chapter 4](Chapter-4.md)

+This chapter takes a look at Yii under the hood and the path followed to take page content and render it for the client.
+Most of what is present here is theoretical in nature, but it is helpful to get `Yii::app` to spit out some of its properties to see how its various settings are applied.